Homemade Buttermilk Syrup

 Recipe FAQs

 Buttermilk is a fermented dairy product that is traditionally made by adding a bacteria culture (similar to making yogurt) to skim milk.
-It has a tangy flavor and thick consistency.
+If you don’t have it on hand, here is how to make a buttermilk alternative at home.

 It usually takes about 10 to 15 minutes to make this syrup.
 It’s so quick and easy!